neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 `RESET` requests that the connection should be set back to its initial `READY` state, as if an `INIT` had just successfully completed.
 `RESET` is unique in that, on arrival at the server, it splits into two separate signals.
-Firstly, an `<INTERRUPT>` jumps ahead in the message queue, stopping any unit of work that happens to be executing, and putting the state machine into an `INTERRUPTED` state.
+Firstly, an `<INTERRUPT>` **signal jumps ahead in the message queue**, stopping any unit of work that happens to be executing, and putting the state machine into an `INTERRUPTED` state.
 Secondly, the `RESET` queues along with all other incoming messages and is used to put the state machine back to `READY` when its turn for processing arrives.

 This essentially means that the `INTERRUPTED` state exists only transitionally between the arrival of a `RESET` in the message queue and the later processing of that `RESET` in its proper position.